webdriverio/webdriverio/docs/guide/testrunner/debugging.md

 ## Dynamic configuration

 Note that `wdio.conf` can contain javascript.
-Since you probably do not want to permanently change your timeout value to 1 day, it can be often helpful to change these settings from the commanedline using an environment variable.
+Since you probably do not want to permanently change your timeout value to 1 day, it can be often helpful to change these settings from the command line using an environment variable.
 This can used to dynamically change the configuration:

 ```
 var debug = process.env.DEBUG;